-- You may want to focus on 1-2 particular aspects of family life in your chosen family system, and really explain these in detail in terms of research and/or policy implications. - If you select a family system that is covered as part of the class, you must go into depth about some topic relevant to these families that is not discussed in class, and you must use sources that are not required already on the syllabus (you may ask the instructor for potential recommended readings). - There is a separate rubric specifically for this project to serve as a guide for your work included in this document following all syllabus materials.
+- You may want to focus on 1-2 particular aspects of family life in your chosen family system, and really explain these in detail in terms of research and/or policy implications. - If you select a family system that is covered as part of the class, you must go into depth about some topic relevant to these families that is not discussed in class, and you must use sources that are not required already on the syllabus (ask the instructor recommendations). - There is a rubric specifically for this project (at end of this syllabus document) to serve as a guide for your work included in this document following all syllabus materials.